 - Child Support: Child Support can be awarded with one party contributing a certain portion of his or her income to help support each child.
 The amount of child support to be paid is dependent upon a number of factors, including the incomes of each party, the number of days in each year the child is with each party, child care costs and health insurance costs.

 - Modification of Child Support: Child support can be modified either by a court-approved agreement of the parties or by the Court that has jurisdiction over your case.
 Either parent may file a motion to modify child support based on a change in circumstances that justifies the modification.

 - Paternity/Parentage: Paternity is a legal action to establish that a man is the father of a child to impose a child support obligation, establish a right to inheritance, secure consent for a child’s adoption, or gain or prohibit custody or visitation rights.

 - Prenuptial Agreements: A Prenuptial Agreement is a contract entered into by the parties in contemplation of marriage.
 Such agreements address property issues in the event of divorce or death including spousal support or protecting earnings acquired during the marriage, the inheritance of children from a prior relationship and/or to protect the property of a spouse who brings substantially greater assets to the marriage.

-Contact the Office of Eric M. Bittner for a free case evaluation to learn more about how we can help you.
+Contact Eric M. Bittner Attorney at Law for a case evaluation to learn more about how we can help you.